pinterest/kingpin/README.md

 We also built some data structures like lists, hashmap and json for Pinterest Engineers to easily read/write to configurations.
 We also have a structure called Decider (ranging from 0 to 100) for engineers to dynamically change values in realtime.

-Both application configuration management and service discovery are watched and updated by a process running on each box called Zk_Update_Monitor.
+Both application configuration management and service discovery are watched and updated by a process running on each box called ZK Update Monitor.
 Our philosophy is to leverage the atomic broadcasting nature in Zookeeper to fanout the change to every box so each machine only needs to talk to local file, instead of establishing a session to Zookeeper.
-Zk_update_monitor is the only proxy talking to Zookeeper on each box for getting the newest serverset of configuration content.
+ZK Update Monitor is the only proxy talking to Zookeeper on each box for getting the newest serverset of configuration content.
 We have an [engineering blog](https://engineering.pinterest.com/blog/zookeeper-resilience-pinterest) which contains the more details about it.

 Another framework we provide in KingPin is called MetaConfig Manager.
 We found that sometimes we need to manage the dependency like ```what cluster needs what configuration or serverset```.
-MetaConfig is basically a configuraiton which tells ZK_Update_Monitor how to download a particular configuration or serverset.
+MetaConfig is basically a configuraiton which tells ZK Update Monitor how to download a particular configuration or serverset.
 The MetaConfig Manager stores the dependency graph in Zookeeper and metaconfig in S3 (which is built on top of Config Utils).
 If a box want to add a serverset or configuration dependency, simple call MetaConfig API and the new config will be added to all subscribers immediately.